jseedorff/KMPSynoLogger/README.md

 Kamstrup602
 ===========

-Using an Arduino Uno R3 to read parameters of a Kamstrup 602 by using the Kamstrup Metering Protocol (KMP).
-Readings are transfered over WIFI (using the Arduino WIFI shield and HTTP GETs) to a Synology NAS running MySQL.
-Java script code shows readings as graphs.
+Using an Arduino Uno R3 and Arduino WiFi Shield to read parameters of a Kamstrup 602 (by using the KMP protocol).
+Readings are transfered to a Synology NAS running MySQL.
+PHP and Java script code can be used to show readings as graphs.

-Note that this application uses a modified version of the SoftwareSerial library (with the transmitter inverted).
+This project makes use of the KMPSoftwareSerial and Time libraries (present in tghe Library repository).